hyperhq/docs.hyper.sh-pi/Feature/pod.md

 5. When the grace period expires, any processes still running in the Pod are killed with SIGKILL.
 6. _Pi_ will finish deleting the Pod on the API server by setting grace period 0 (immediate deletion).
 The Pod disappears from the API and is no longer visible from the client.

 By default, all deletes are graceful within 30 seconds.
-User mayto override the default and specify their own value.
+User may override the default and specify their own value.
 The value `0` [force deletes](../Feature/pod.md#force-deletion-of-pods) the pod.

 Force deletion of pods
 -------------------------